cotoami/cotoami-remake/README.md

 As of its initial release in 2025, there are already countless note-taking apps available—both online services and standalone applications, with some clear industry standards among them.
 So, why go out of your way to use this one?
 Honestly, I created this program simply because it was something I personally wanted to use.
 I can't say for certain whether it will be the best choice for everyone.
 However, in developing Cotoami Remake, I've paid special attention to the following points, beyond just the features themselves:

 * **Privacy**: All data you create stays entirely on your own device.
-* **Data Compatibility**: Your data will remain accessible and usable, even as new versions of Cotoami are released.
+* **Data Portability**: Your data is always yours.
+Cotoami saves everything in a standard SQLite database file, so you can access, read, or edit your notes using any tool that works with SQLite—even without Cotoami itself.
+Future versions of Cotoami will continue to support your existing data.
 * **Offline Availability**: Cotoami does not rely on any online services—you can use it completely offline.
 * **All-in-One**: No additional runtimes or dependencies are required.
 You can use Cotoami right after downloading it, and it's designed to remain usable for as long as possible.
     * Strictly speaking, the current version of Cotoami does depend on the WebView component included in each operating system, which could potentially cause compatibility issues in the future.